joshlk/robotchinwag.com/_posts/2024-05-23-linear-layer-deriving-the-gradient-for-the-backward-pass.md

 ## Next

-If you would like to read more how to derive gradients using tensor calculus and index notation please have a look at the [series introduction]({% link _tabs/gradients for backpropagation.md %}) or [The Tensor Calculus You Need for Deep Learning]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}).
+If you would like to read more about calculating gradients using tensor calculus and index notation, please have a look at the [series introduction]({% link _tabs/gradients for backpropagation.md %}) or [The Tensor Calculus You Need for Deep Learning]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}).